AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/how-migration-works.md

 ## Map files

 At the lowest level of the migration processes are the XML *map files*.
-The Data Migration Tool uses map files within the stages of a step to transform different data structures between the Magento 1.x and 2.x tables.
+The [!DNL Data Migration Tool] uses map files within the stages of a step to transform different data structures between the Magento 1.x and 2.x tables.

 For example, when you transform data from a Magento Open Source 1.8.0.0 database to Magento Open Source 2.x.x, the map file accounts for the fact that a table was renamed, and renames it accordingly in the destination database.
-If there are no differences in data structure or data format, the Data Migration Tool transfers it as-is, including data from tables created by extensions, to the Magento 2 database.
+If there are no differences in data structure or data format, the [!DNL Data Migration Tool] transfers it as-is, including data from tables created by extensions, to the Magento 2 database.

-When differences are not declared in map files, then the Data Migration Tool displays an error and does not start.
+When differences are not declared in map files, then the [!DNL Data Migration Tool] displays an error and does not start.

-Mapping files are discussed in more detail in [Data Migration Tool Technical Specification].
+Mapping files are discussed in more detail in [[!DNL Data Migration Tool] Technical Specification].

 ## Migration flow diagram

 ![Migration Flow](../../assets/data-migration/migration_flow.png)

 <!-- Link definitions -->
-[Data Migration Tool Technical Specification]: technical-specification.md
+[[!DNL Data Migration Tool] Technical Specification]: technical-specification.md

 [Migration Modes]: ../../assets/data-migration/MigrationModes2.png